 https://maps.app.goo.gl/dzj6XaaeVJEcgHF37

-The University of Florida College of the Arts was a recipient of a $100,000 donation by the family of the late Tom Petty.
+The University of Florida College of the Arts was a recipient of a $100,000 donation by the Tom Petty Estate in May 2023.
 This donation served as seed money for the College of the Arts' Tom Petty Endowment for Guitars & Innovation.
 The Petty family’s investment also helped to expand the School of Music’s guitar program, in addition to the Music Business & Entrepreneurship program.

 To donate to this endowment, go here: https://www.uff.ufl.edu/giving-opportunities/027839-tom-petty-endowment-for-guitars-and-innovation/